Is This An Ad? Lin-Manuel Miranda's Interview For Morgan Stanley

 Theater: Uh, sure, I’m sure we can work it out.

-Theater: [to Lin-Manuel, nervously] So….. you have to do an interview about personal finance.
+Theater: [to Lin-Manuel, nervously] So…you have to do an interview about personal finance.

 Lin-Manuel: Ugh, fine.
 How much are they giving you guys again?